hyperjumptech/monika/docs/src/pages/tutorial/write-config-in-visual-studio-code.md

 Now you can create your own Monika configuration using the methods above.
 For now, let’s try to create a Monika configuration based on the points below:

 - I want to use the Desktop notification channel
-- I want to create a single probe with the name “Google”, with any ID, has ten seconds interval, 10 times incidents/recoveries threshold
+- I want to create a single probe with the name “Google”, with any ID, has ten seconds interval
 - Inside the probe “Google”, I want to have a request that will hit [https://www.google.com](https://www.google.com) with the method GET

 Try to do it yourself first and see if you can create the configuration from the points above similar to the configuration below: